How to Handle Property Encroachment in California in 2026

 • A neighbor’s fence built a few feet over your property line

-• A shed or garage that was constructed too close and crosses the boundary
+• A shed constructed too close and crossing the boundary

-• Tree branches or landscaping that extends onto your yard
+• Tree branches or landscaping extending onto your yard

-Easement: A legal right, often recorded, allowing someone to use a portion of your property.
+Easement: A legal right, often recorded in both deeds, allowing someone to use a portion of your property.

 • A shared driveway agreement documented in both property deeds